FirebirdSQL/firebird/doc/sql.extensions/README.local_temporary_tables.md

 ### Temporary storage in read-only databases

-Since LTT definitions are not stored in the database, they can be created and used in read-only databases.
-This is not possible with Global Temporary Tables, which require metadata modifications.
+Since LTT definitions are not stored in the database, they can be created and used even when the database is read-only.

+Global Temporary Tables (GTTs), on the other hand, cannot be created in read-only databases because their creation requires metadata changes.
+Regarding usage (DML operations), only ON DELETE ROWS GTTs are allowed in a read-only database.

 ### Session-private definitions